Nitecon/zfcuser-ldap/README.md

 Please note that based on the above configuration example it shows 2 servers being used which will allow automatic failover if one server is down.
 This is NOT required.
 You are only required to specify one server, so the 'server2' array can be removed.

+The application will currently also log all LDAP related queries to data/logs/ldap.log If you do not have a data directory please create one the application will automatically try to create it however if it can't create the folder then it will error out.
+This will be changed in the future to allow the user to specify log location and also disable logging completely.

 ## ZfcUser Configuration